-Virtual field trips can take a variety of forms, but at their core, they enable learners to engage with a location in digitally mediated ways.
+Virtual field trips can take a variety of forms, but at their core, they enable learners to engage with a location without physically traveling there.

-This seed funding is sponsored by Stanford's Digital Learning Initiative which is one of five initial focus areas within the university's Transforming Learning Accelerator.
+This seed funding is sponsored by Stanford Graduate School of Education's Digital Learning Initiative which is one of five initial focus areas within the university's Transforming Learning Accelerator.

 Goals of seed grant projects